ksator/gobgp_demo/README.md

 GoBGP demo using Docker Compose

-# Requirements to run this demo
+# Requirements to run this repository

 - Install Docker
 - Install Docker Compose